alissonsol/Archive/README.md

 # yuruna

-A cross-cloud Kubernetes-based application skeleton.
+Cross-cloud Kubernetes-based applications.

 It is provided "as is" without guarantees.
 See [license](LICENSE.md).
-Always check for the [latest version](https://bit.ly/asol-yrn).
+Always check for the [latest version](https://bit.ly/asol-yrn) and read the [updates](docs/updates.md) file.

 ## Cloud-specific steps